tdefise/DFIR/IncidentAnalysis/Phishing/MerryPhish/README.md

 - Retro-hunt analysis.
 Also the link(s) within the website visited.
 - Static analysis of the code, a page that almost only contains "unescape()" with tons of ASCII characters is not usual.

-Or a Web Secure Gateway that performs those checks.

 ###### SIEM

 Performing retro-active queries within you SIEM on domain names that meet certain criterias such as: